Technology alert: Chat Offline. Click for more.

 Education (Return to top)

-Gary's BA in Elementary Education is from Prescott College's Limited-Residency Undergraduate Program (formerly ADP), where he learned the transformative power of the ADP.
-His MA in College Education is from Northern Arizona University, where he focused on alternative pedagogies for adult learners.
+Gary's BA in Elementary Education is from Prescott College's Limited-Residency Undergraduate Program, where he learned the transformative power of Prescott College.
+His MA in College Education is from Northern Arizona University, where he focused on alternative pedagogies for adult learners, including mathematics.
 The vast majority of Gary's education has come from self-directed lifelong learning.

 Expertise (Return to top)